mrchrisster/attract_mode/README.md

 **Enjoy the wonderful pixel art and sounds from the games in your MiSTer library - automatically!**

 ## Usage
 Attract Mode is a script which starts a random game on the MiSTer FPGA.
 The script is highly customizable through the included ini file (details below).
-Games can be played in Attract Mode, but the next game loads automatically after 2 minutes *unless you wiggle the mouse!* If you don't have a mouse connected you'll need to ***cold reboot*** your MiSTer from the OSD (F12) menu, or use the power button.
+Games can be played in Attract Mode, but the next game loads automatically after 2 minutes *unless you wiggle the mouse!* If you don't have a mouse connected to your MiSTer you'll need to ***cold reboot*** your MiSTer from the OSD (F12) menu, or use the power button.

 ## Installation
 To cycle through the supported MiSTer cores, copy `Attract_Mode.sh` and `Attract_Mode.ini` to `/media/fat/Scripts` Directory.
 The INI is optional, but strongly recommended if you want to customize behavior.